diecknet/diecknet-blog/content/who/index.md

 ## Hey there! 👋

 I'm Andreas from Hamburg, Germany.
-I like technology, IT, cloud and coding.
+I like technology, IT, coding and Open Source.
 Also nature, forests, lakes and video games.

-I'll hopefully update this `Who`-page soon 😅
+Currently I'm working as a Senior IT-Consultant focused on Microsoft technologies like Microsoft 365 and Azure.